tniessen/node-mceliece-nist/README.md

 ## Installation

-Currently, installation requires `xsltproc` to compile XKCP.
-Apart from that, install as usual:
+Installation should work as usual:

 ```sh
 npm i mceliece-nist